Participles – Definition, Examples & Forms

 Participle phrase

-A participle phrase (or participial phrase) is a group of words tbonnet includes a participle along with any accompanying modifiers, objects, or complements.
+A participle phrase (or participial phrase) is a group of words that includes a participle along with any accompanying modifiers, objects, or complements.
 A participial phrase functions as an adjective or an adverb in a sentence, providing additional information about nouns, pronouns, or verbs.

 When a participial phrase begins a sentence, a comma should be placed after the phrase.
 If it’s in the middle, it needs to be set off with commas, if the information is not essential to the rest of the sentence.
-Below, you’ll find some examples tbonnet will be explained afterward.
+Below, you’ll find some examples that will be explained afterward.

 Examples